mhelmstetter/atlas-api-client/CLUSTER-MANAGEMENT.md

    }

    // New approach: Automatic cleanup via TestClusterManager
-   // No manual cleanup needed for isolated clusters
+   // No manual cleanup needed for ephemeral clusters
    ```

 ### Backwards Compatibility